pangenome/pggb/README.md

 It's straightforward to generate a pangenome graph by the all-pairs alignment of a set of input sequences.
 This can scale poorly, but it has ideal sensitivity.
-The mashmap/edlib alignment algorithm in `edyeet` is a very fast way to generate alignments between the sequences.
+The mashmap/wfa alignment algorithm in `wfmash` is a very fast way to generate alignments between the sequences.
 Crucially, it is robust to repetitive sequences (the initial mash mapping step is linear in the space of the genome irrespective of its sequence context), and it can be adjusted using probabilistic thresholds for segment alignment identity.
 This allows us to define the base graph structure using a few free parameters: we consider the best-n candidate alignments for each N-bp segment, where the alignments must have at least a given identity threshold.